30 Diabetes Friendly Local Foods to Eat in Singapore

 Although this isn’t the healthiest snack, being made with refined rice flour, one piece of peanut kueh tutu has just 80 calories, 2g fat, and 14g carbohydrates.
 The trick is to stick to just one pop!

-One roll of plain chee cheong fun has 25g carbs and 133 calories.
-This is a few more carbohydrates than the other options but something you could savour once in a while (just go easy on the sauce!).
+One roll of prawn or meat chee cheong fun has 15g carbs and 160 calories.
+This is a few more carbohydrates than the other options but something you could savour once in a while.
+Just go easy on the sauce and avoid plain chee cheong fun, a ‘straight’ carb containing 11g more carbs than the prawn roll.

 At 100 calories and 12g carbohydrates, this is one of the few local desserts that can make it to this list.
 Use your discretion on whether you should finish up the liquid portion of the soup though - if it tastes very sweet, it's likely the stall was more heavy-handed with sugar!